CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments: Introduction

-We position CoBRA as an HCI toolkit~\citep{nebeling2017playing} that empowers social scientists to create new types of social simulations.
-We evaluated CoBRA using two common strategies for assessing HCI toolkits~\citep{ToolkitsEvaluation}: \textit{Technical Benchmark} and \textit{Demonstration}.
-In the benchmark, we show that (1) the cognitive bias induced through one classical experiment generalizes to other tasks (Section~\ref{subsec:cbi-consistency}); (2) agents specified through CoBRA exhibit consistent behavioral tendencies regardless of the foundation model, sampling temperature, or reasoning mode (Section~\ref{subsec:reproducibility}); and (3) CoBRA enables precise control under both open-weight and API-only settings (Section~\ref{subsec:controllability}).
-In the Demonstration, we show how social scientists can use CoBRA to simulate the Emotional Contagion experiment~\citep{emotional}, where the participant's social influence susceptibility (i.e., bandwagon effect bias) can be manipulated (Section~\ref{sec:demo}).
-The simulated experiment validates a classical social science theory: agents exposed to varying levels of negative posts exhibited predictable sentiment shifts based on their bias levels programmed by \name, with higher Bandwagon Effect levels leading to stronger emotional contagion.
+We position CoBRA as an HCI toolkit~\cite{nebeling2017playing} that empowers social scientists to create new types of social simulations.
+We evaluated CoBRA using two common strategies for assessing HCI toolkits~\cite{ToolkitsEvaluation}: \textit{Technical Benchmark} and \textit{Demonstration}.
+In the benchmark, we show that (1) agents specified through CoBRA exhibit consistent behavioral tendencies regardless of the foundation model, sampling temperature, or reasoning mode (Section~\ref{subsec:reproducibility}); (2) CoBRA enables precise and predictable control under both open-weight and API-only settings (Section~\ref{subsec:controllability}).
+In the Demonstration, we show how social scientists can use CoBRA to simulate the Emotional Contagion experiment~\cite{emotional}, where the participant's social influence susceptibility (i.e., bandwagon effect bias) can be manipulated (Section~\ref{sec:demo}).
+The simulated experiment validates a classic social science theory: agents exposed to varying levels of negative posts exhibited predictable sentiment shifts based on their bias levels programmed by \name, with higher Bandwagon Effect levels leading to stronger emotional contagion.

-This work makes four main contributions.
-First, we present the first empirical evidence that implicit natural language specifications, the dominant method for defining LLM-based social agents, fail to produce reliable and reproducible behaviors across models.
-Second, we introduce \textbf{CoBRA}, a novel HCI toolkit that enables social scientists to precisely program and control cognitive biases in agents, improving reproducibility and allowing explicit, quantitative alignment.
-Third, we contribute a closed-loop system primitive that grounds agent behaviors in validated and structured social science experiments, using them as primitives for both measuring and regulating cognitive biases.
-Finally, we demonstrate CoBRA through technical benchmarks and a case study of the Emotional Contagion experiment, showing that induced biases generalize across tasks, remain robust across models and settings, and allow social scientists to create new forms of controlled social simulations.
+This work makes two main contributions.
+First, we introduce \textbf{CoBRA}, a novel HCI toolkit that enables researchers to explicitly and quantitatively control the amount of cognitive biases exhibited in social agents’ observable behaviors, improving reproducibility of LLM-based social simulations and allowing explicit, quantitative alignment.
+Second, we contribute a closed-loop system primitive that grounds agent behaviors in validated social science experiments, using them as primitives to measure and regulate cognitive biases, and that can in principle extend to other social and affective phenomena.

+\textbf{Scope and limitations}.
+We adopt a functional definition of cognitive bias: a construct operationalized in validated social-science experiments and identified through measurable patterns in agents’ observable responses~\cite{bias_heuristics}.
+Aligning an agent’s behavior with these patterns does not imply that the agent’s internal representations instantiate the corresponding human bias.